ciscoheat/superforms-web/src/routes/components/+page.md

 ### Using a formFieldProxy

 The solution is to use a `formFieldProxy`, which is a helper function for producing the above three proxies from a form.
-To do this, we cannot immediately deconstruct what we need from `superForm`, since the `formFieldProxy` takes the form itself as an argument:
+To do this, we cannot immediately deconstruct what we need from `superForm`, since `formFieldProxy` takes the form itself as an argument:

 ```svelte
 <script lang="ts">